Ph.D., Purdue University

 Her forthcoming books include:

-- Fabienne Kanor.
-Trans-Caribbean Gender, Body, and Language, an edited book on the works of award-wining author and filmmaker Fabienne Kanor
+- Fabienne Kanor in Transgression: Documenting, Performing, Writing, and Filming the Insufferable, an edited book on the works of award-wining author and filmmaker Fabienne Kanor

 - Islands and Identities, an edited book on comparative perspectives regarding issues of trauma and memory in the French Caribbean and Sub-Saharan Africa.